13 Signs You’re Surrounding Yourself With The Wrong People

 Getting together and enjoying cocktails is one thing, but if you can’t remember the last time you had a sober conversation with someone or the idea of being around them without the crutch of alcohol makes you feel nervous or uncomfortable, it’s a surefire sign that person could be toxic.

 2. They make you feel bad about being yourself

 Everyone you choose to have in your life should love you for who you really are.
 If anyone makes you feel crappy for being your authentic self, cut them out, ASAP.
-This applies from them judging your personality, to not supporting your dreams or laughing at your choices.
-A valuable friend will make you feel good about yourself, and if someone makes you feel bad for being yourself, chances are they’re the wrong people for you.
+This applies to judging your personality, as well as not supporting your dreams, and mocking your life choices.
+A valuable friend will make you feel good about yourself more often than not.
+If someone makes you feel bad for being yourself, chances are they’re the wrong people for you.

 3. The relationship comes with strings attached